 We've probably only been scratching the surface of what can be done to improve this.
 A recent small trial found that hyperlinking explanations to statistical and methodological terms in journal articles could improve physicians' understanding.
-(That's something we've started doing at PubMed Health.
-Although it's early days yet for us with coverage, they're getting clicked on quite a bit.)

 Statistical literacy needs a combination of literacy, mathematical, and critical skills (PDF).
 In communication, numbers will always be tangled up with words (and sometimes words are better, as I discuss here).